juandld/narritive-hero/README.md

 - Tags: add your own color-coded tags (with last-used color remembered)
 - Bulk actions: delete selected notes, create narratives from selection
 - Narratives: list, open, delete, assign folders; generate or iterate with formats
-- Cross-device audio: WebM/Ogg recordings are normalized to WAV so notes play back on iOS/Safari (requires FFmpeg, already bundled in Docker).
+- Cross-device audio: WebM/Ogg/video recordings are normalized to AAC `.m4a` so notes play back on iOS/Safari; note cards display the stored format so you can verify conversions (FFmpeg handles this automatically; Docker images already include it).

 ## How It Works